MicrosoftDocs/msteams-docs/msteams-platform/resources/m365-plugins/m365-plugins-overview.md

 After the plugin is installed, faculty and students can create an audio or video meeting using Moodle, which requires Microsoft 365 account and Moodle permissions.

 >[!NOTE]
->Teams meetings don't appear on Outlook or Teams calenders, however, individual student names can be added to the invite for the same.
+>Teams meetings don't appear on Outlook or Teams calendar, however, individual student names can be added to the invite for the same.

 The following image displays the Teams meeting sign in page: